James Hillhouse: Youth and family life

-Family Life
+Family life

 He married Sarah Lloyd in 1779 and that same year they had their one and only child together, Mary.
-However, Mary would pass away aged just three days, and Sarah would pass away three days after that.
+However, Mary would die aged just three days, and Sarah three days after that.
 In 1782, he married Rebecca Woolsey.
 They had five children together: Sarah, Mary, James, Augustus, and Rebecca.
 All five would survive to adulthood.
-His wife, Rebecca Woolsey, would pass away in December, 1813 after 31 years of marriage.
+His wife, Rebecca Woolsey, would die in December, 1813 after 31 years of marriage.